tahiri-lab/QSAR/paper/paper.md

 | Coefficient of Determination Q | $Q^2 = 1 - \frac{\sum_{i=1}^n (y_i-\hat {y_i})^2}{\sum_{i=1}^n (y_i-\overline y_i)^2}$, where $y_i \in D_{test}$  |
 | Root Mean Square Error         |                             $RMSE = \sqrt{\frac{\sum_{i=1}^n (y_i-\hat {y_i})^2}{N}}$                             |

-# Application and Results: QSAR Modeling in the Breastfeeding Context
+# Application and results: QSAR modeling in the breastfeeding context

 The **qsarKit** package has been specifically designed and applied to address a significant healthcare question: deliver a framework for the prediction of chemical transfer ratios from maternal plasma to breast milk